corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

     * Remove old compatibility global flag
 * 6.0.1 Add some missing compatibility triggers, fix using a trigger in the wrong scope in `can_generate_leader_from_species`
 * 6.0.2 Fix a scope error in `military_service_full`
+* 6.1.0 Mark as compatible with Stellaris version 3.7 "Canis Minor" - no script changes

 ## Source Code